Anatomiclab/GastroFLOW/README.md

 Step 1: run `machinelearn_internal.py`

-Modify the following lines to specify the data paths.
+1. Modify the following lines in the script to specify the data paths.
 Note that the cross-validation fold needs to be modified manually:

 Line 111: `Train_data_path="801010/"` **(Specify the root path of the internal data)**